I just got a note about something I did not know about.

 Iraq, you name it.

-And the poll reflects what they've been reporting, and they feel, aha, we're still able to manage the news.
+Then they go on and take a poll, and the poll reflects what they've been reporting, and they feel, aha, we're still able to manage the news.

 And that's how it works.

-So Snerdley actually asked a good question.
+So Snurdley actually asked a good question.

 Why didn't they do this poll before those Senate votes on the immigration bill?

-They're doing it now after the fact, but what they've learned is they didn't manage the news well during the uh Senate fight over uh immigration because they were all for it.
+But what they've learned is they didn't manage the news well during the Senate fight over immigration because they were all for it.

 They were not telling anybody what was in the bill.

-How do we not manage this group?
+How do we not manage this criteria?

-They'll uh they will they will try to learn from it.
+They will try to learn from it.

-But even they say in their story here, a low level of confidence in the government's ability to handle an epidemic was uh spread more evenly through the population.
+But even they say in their story here, a low level of confidence in the government's ability to handle an epidemic was spread more evenly through the population.

 Quick time out here, folks.